knpuniversity/behat/knpu/install.md

 # From Install to JS Testing

 Welcome to the magical world of Behat, my favorite library.
 No joke this thing is the best.
-Behat about two things:
+Behat is about two things:

+## BDD, Functional Testing and...
+Planning a Feature???

 First, functionally testing your application.
 Which means writing code that will open a browser, fill out a form, hit submit and verify text on the other side.